Master of Science in Occupational Therapy Programs (MSOT)

 International student applicants should be able to communicate effectively in English and submit the following materials:

 - Written TOEFL score minimum of 550; Minimum IELTS score of 6.5

 - Official transcript credential evaluation (e.g., WES, ECE)

 For further details, please read:

 - Candidate Information Sheet

-- The GVSU Department of Occupational Science and Therapy technical standards to ensure they are capable of meeting the requirements of the program prior to applying.
+- GVSU Department of Occupational Science and Therapy technical standards to ensure they are capable of meeting the requirements of the program prior to applying

 - Admissions Policy

-The GVSU Admissions office must receive the following for your application to be complete:
+The GVSU Admissions Office must receive the following documents for your application to be complete.
+Applicant must:

-- Submit official transcripts from all colleges and universities attended through the Fall semester prior to January 15 deadline.
-Students are responsible for sending official transcripts at the end of each semester for proof of completion of prerequisites and if admitted to the program, to demonstrate progress towards or the completion of a bachelor’s degree.
+- Submit official transcripts from all colleges and universities attended through the fall semester prior to January 15 deadline.
+Students are responsible for sending official transcripts at the end of each semester for proof of completion of prerequisites and if admitted to the program, to demonstrate progress toward or completion of a bachelor’s degree.